Grid Obstacle Representation of Graphs: Conclusion

 \section{Conclusion}

+We have studied the grid obstacle representation of graphs.
+A generalized version of this, namely \emph{geodesic obstacle representation} has been very recently studied in \cite{GeodesicBose}.
 In this article, our main focus has been on the existential question of grid obstacle embedding of graphs in polynomial sized grids.
 We have proved that planar graphs admit grid obstacle representation in grids of size $O(n^4)\times O(n^4)$ in $\mathbb{Z}^2$.
-The grid size may be improved by either intelligent refinement of the grid obtained in Theorem~\ref{theo:Schnyder} or by starting with a different type of embedding of planar graph at the first place.
-Along this direction, the embedding studied in~\cite{Fossmeier1997} may be useful.
-To use this setting for grid obstacle representation of a planar graph, we have to place a vertex on a grid point inside the corresponding rectangle.
-But this need not produce a grid obstacle representation as there is no guarantee that all paths will turn out to be Manhattan.
+Motivated by our definition of grid obstacle representation, Biedl and Mehrabi showed recently that planar graphs admit grid obstacle representations in grids of size $O(n)\times O(n)$ in $\mathbb{Z}^2$ \cite{Biedl2018}.
 As planar graphs admit grid obstacle representation and there exist graphs that do not, a pertinent question is to characterize the graphs that admit grid obstacle representation in $\Z^2$.
-There are two associated optimality problems --- given a graph $G$ that admits $\ell_1$-obstacle representation, find the $\ell_1$-obstacle number and the minimum grid size for $\ell_1$-obstacle representation.
+There are two associated optimality problems --- given a graph $G$ that admits an $\ell_1$-obstacle representation, find the $\ell_1$-obstacle number and the minimum grid size for an $\ell_1$-obstacle representation.
 We highlight some interesting problems in this area.